phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We concentrated on two methods:

 First, we evaluated human performance with the same evaluation method.
+Participants first chose a set of backchannels.
+Whenever they pressed the spacebar, a random audio sample from their selected track would play.
+Then they listened to ten monologuing audio segments of more than 15 seconds and could give backchannel responses.
-Participants listened to a monologuing audio segment and could give backchannel responses live by pressing the spacebar.
-The results of this are combined to calculate the average F1-Score of humans.
+The results of this were combined to calculate the average F1-Score of humans.

 Secondly, we asked humans to rate the output of the machine predictions on a scale of one two five with one being "completely unnatural" and five being "completely natural".